-All benefits paid by the Plan apply to your annual benefit maximum, which is \$2,000,000 for 2013.
+\ All benefits paid by the Plan apply to your annual benefit maximum, which is \$2,000,000 for 2013.

-Regular Prescription Drug Pharmacy Purchases 100%, No Deductible Co-Pays Contraceptives - FDA-approved drugs and devices prescribed by a physician.
+Pharmacy Purchases 100%, No Deductible Regular Prescription Drug Co-Pays Contraceptives - FDA-approved drugs and devices prescribed by a physician.
 (Abortifacient drugs like "plan B" are NOT covered.)
 Oral contraceptives (birth control pills).
-The Plan will only cover generics and brands that do not have Non-oral contraceptives (IUDs, Depo Provera, etc.) generic equivalents.
+The Plan will only cover generics and brands that do not have generic equivalents.
+Non-oral contraceptives (IUDs, Depo Provera, etc.)